SovereignCloudStack/standards/Design-Docs/LBaaS/lbaas.md

 Direct server return is located next to the gateway, viewed from the architecture layer.

-It is from the definition a "flat based" load balancer.
+It is by definition a "flat based" load balancer.
-In view of the direction of the traffic flow, the original source ip of incoming traffic passes from the "listener" as a client-side and rewrites the client-side ip with the source of origin ip to the server-side, the response of the responding member server
+Viewing the direction of the traffic flow, the original source ip of incoming traffic passes from the "listener" as a client-side and rewrites the client-side ip with the source of origin ip to the server-side, the response of the responding member server